remotephone/heb_curbslide/README.md

 Find you local HEB by going to https://www.heb.com/store-locations, Clicking Store Details, and finding the 3 digit number associated with the store.

 Replace the terraform vars with your local store number and SNS topic ARN.
+Copy your packaged zip to the terraform folder for deployment.

 ```
 terraform plan